sdu-cfei/modest-py/README.rst

     >>> from modestpy.test import run
     >>> run.tests()

-or from command line (assuming that you are in the project root directory):
+From command line (assuming that you are in the project root directory):

 .. code::